H11ru/skilltreegaime/README.md

-# My Skill Tree Game
+# Skill Tree Ultra Deluxe

 A simple incremental game where you earn "Bapploid Points" (BP) and spend them on upgrades that unlock features, visual improvements, and more ways to earn BP.
 This project is structured to be modular and extensible.